 Whether the tetralemma on causation also involves such a ``denial at second order'' seems uncertain.
-Perhaps it can be fit into the same mold as the others, if one treats ``caused by self'' and ``caused by another'' as mutual negations, and if one interprets its negative phrasing as the denial of all four alternatives.
-In that case, it would have the same character as the other Nargarjunian examples.
-However, such an exegesis would only be consistent if one assumed that every event (or ``entity'' in the quoted translation) must have a unique cause.
-Without that assumption, the propositions ``caused by self'' and ``caused by another'' are not the negations of each other because the event in question might have multiple causes or no cause at all.
-Then one has in this tetralemma an exhaustive set of alternatives, $A_1${$-$}$A_4$, which happen to be four in number, not because they are formed from a single proposition $A$ in the manner of the other tetralemmas, but because they represent all possible subsets of the two-element set \lbrace``caused by self'', ``caused by another''\rbrace.
+On one hand, it can be fit into the same mold as the others, if one treats ``caused by self'' and ``caused by another'' as mutual negations, and if one interprets its negative phrasing as the denial of all four alternatives.
+In that case, it would have the same character as the other examples, and Nargarjuna's blanket denial could again be interpreted either in the mystical or the ``second order'' manner.

+However, such an exegesis would only be correct if one assumed that every event (or ``entity'' in the quoted translation) must have a unique cause.
+Without that assumption, the propositions $A$ = ``caused by self'' and $B$ = ``caused by another'' are not logical complements of each other, because the event in question might have multiple causes or no cause at all.
+In that case, it is not necessary (although it would still be possible) to interpret \Nagarjuna's blanket denial in either of the above manners, because the naive symbolic-logic reading of the four alternatives is no longer problematic.
+That is, it could be that the alternatives are merely the perfectly respectable propositions: $A$; $B$; $A$ and $B$; neither $A$ nor $B$.
+Then one would have in this tetralemma a set of alternatives which happen to be four in number, not because they are formed from a single proposition $A$ in the manner of the other tetralemmas, but because they represent all possible subsets of the two-element set \lbrace``caused by self'', ``caused by another''\rbrace.